NxPKG/khulnasoft-docs/content/cache/concepts/default-cache-behavior.md

         HIT
       </td>
       <td colspan="5" rowspan="1">
-        The resource was found in Cloudflare’s cache.
+        The resource was found in Khulnasoft’s cache.
       </td>
     </tr>
     <tr>